info2amy/Whats-for-dinner/README.md

 Wireframe for mobile device:
 https://wireframe.cc/wpbqLI

-### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP

-✪ Use an API that will supply data about meal possibilities ✪ Allow user to enter a search item, based on an ingredient they have on hand ✪ Display an entrée picture based upon the user input ✪ Design the app with the mobile-first approach
+✪ Use HTML, CSS, JavaScrip and an API that will supply data about meal possibilities ✪ Allow user to enter a search item, based on an ingredient they have on hand ✪ Display an entrée picture based upon the user input ✪ Design the app with the mobile-first approach
-✪ Work with Responsive Design to use app with larger screens
+✪ Work with Responsive Design to use app with larger screens ✪ Use Flexbox or Grid on the elements in the app

 #### PostMVP

-✪ Add a button that will display the entrée ingredients after the picture ✪ Add a button that will connect to an instructional YouTube video for meal prep
+✪ Add a button that will display the entrée ingredients after the picture ✪ Add a button that will connect to an instructional YouTube video for meal prep ✪ Add transitional effects
+✪ Refresh selection button to say 'Select a different entrée?' on subsequent searches

 ## Project Schedule